hawkeye-sama/web-bee-test/README.md

-# Booking Service
+# Appointment Service

-This project provides an API for booking appointments for services.
+The project structure is similiar to the initial code test [link](https://github.com/hawkeye-sama/node_test_new) (just copied that project over).

 ## Note